-- Casual employees work on an irregular basis, with no expectation of on-going work. - A casual employee must be provided with at least two consecutive hours of work per shift.
+- Casual employees work on an irregular basis, with no expectation of ongoing work.
+A casual employee must be informed, before they are employed, that they are employed on a casual basis and that there is no entitlement to paid sick leave or annual leave. - A casual employee must be provided with at least 2 consecutive hours of work per shift.